brunobritodev/JPProject.IdentityServer4.AdminUI/docs/intro/contributing.rst

 Platform
 ^^^^^^^^
-JpProject is built against ASP.NET Core and runs on .NET Framework 4.6.1 (and higher) and .NET Core 2.1 (and higher).
+Backend of JpProject is built against ASP.NET Core and runs on .NET Framework 4.6.1 (and higher) and .NET Core 2.1 (and higher).

-SPA is built against Angular 6 and runs on Node and Angular Cli 6.
+The Frontend SPA is built against Angular 6 and runs on Node and Angular Cli 6.